kanootoko/digitalModel_provision/README.md

 ```

 :request_city_function, :request_living_situation, :request_social_group - string of city function, living situation or social_group, or null or "all"
-:request_region - district, municipality, house coordinates or "inside_\<district\>" from request
+:request_location - district, municipality, house coordinates or "inside_\<district\>" from request
-:where_type - "municipalities", "districts" or "house" depending on request region
+:where_type - "municipalities", "districts" or "house" depending on request location
 :launch_aggregation - boolean from request
 :city_function, :living_situation, :social_group - string of city function, living situation or social_group
-:result_region - district, municipality or house coordinates
+:result_location - district, municipality or house coordinates
 :result_intensity, :result_significance - integer from 1 to 10
 :result_provision - float from 0.0 to 5.0
 :time_done - time when aggregation was completed